SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - No client sessions, every request needs to include authentication credentials.
 - A command MUST only contain a single object to operate on, the check command.
 For example, the Check command only supports 1 object per request.
 - Request messages may no longer be required for most commands
-- Authentication and authorizations has become an out-of-band process.
+- Authentication and authorizations have become an out-of-band process.
 - Support for additional data formats such as JSON.